HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-single-connector.md

 10. [Deleting the deployment](#10-deleting-the-deployment)
 11. [Troubleshooting](#11-troubleshooting)

-### 1. Single-Connector Architecture
+### 1. CASM-Single-Connector Architecture

-The Single-Connector deployment creates a Virtual Network with 3 subnets in the same region, provided that the workstations defined in terraform.tfvars do not have distinct locations.
+The Single-Connector deployment creates a Virtual Network with 3 subnets in the same region.
 The subnets created are:
-- ```subnet-dc```: for the Domain Controller
 - ```subnet-cac```: for the Connector
+- ```subnet-cas```: for the CASM
 - ```subnet-ws```: for the workstations

 Network Security Rules are created to allow wide-open access within the Virtual Network, and selected ports are open to the public for operation and for debug purposes.

-A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
-Domain Users are also created if a ```domain_users_list``` CSV file is specified.
-The Domain Controller is given a static IP (configurable).

 A Cloud Access Connector is created and registers itself with the CAS Manager service with the given token and PCoIP registration code.